-- R38 million approved in innovation projects in the green economy. - Innovation-centric industries, such as electronics, communication, software development, and ICT services received over R7,6 million funding for technology development. - The Netherlands, which is ranked number 1 in automotive innovation, is the country's biggest source of foreign investment for automotive industry projects.
+- Innovation-centric industries, such as electronics, communication, software development, and ICT services received over R7,6 million funding for technology development. - The Netherlands, which is ranked number 1 in automotive innovation, is the country's biggest source of foreign investment for automotive industry projects.